philipwalton/blog/articles/2015-12-05-why-im-excited-about-native-css-variables.md

 }
 ```

-But just like with the media block example above, Sass ignores this variable assignment altogether, meaning this kind of thing isn't possible.
+But again, just like with the media block example above, Sass ignores this variable assignment altogether, meaning this kind of thing isn't possible.
 Here's the output:

 ```css
 body {